BeverlyAb/ScreenReader/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Run Lost Ark and take screenshot of the phrase "Your queue number".
+1. Run Lost Ark and take screenshot of the phrase "Your queue number" and save it as `waitingServer.JPG`.
 2. Run the program
   ```s
   python screen_reader.py